 - 1. Copy all the subdirectories and files in the C:\SWTOOLS directory to a removable storage device. - The supplement files for the Windows 7 operating system are in the C:\SWT00LS\0SFIXES directory. - The device drivers are in the C:\SWTOOLS\DRIVERS directory. - The preinstalled programs are in the C:\SWTOOLS\APPS directory. - 2.
 Start the ThinkPad Setup program.
-See "Using the ThinkPad Setup program" on page 115. - 3.
+See "Using the ThinkPad Setup program" on page 65. - 3.
+Select Startup → Boot to display the Boot Priority Order submenu. - 4.
+Select the drive that contains the operating system installation program, for example, USB HDD.
+Then press Esc. - 5.
 Select Startup → UEFI/Legacy Boot.
-Then do one of the following: - To install the Windows 7 (32-bit) operating system, select Legacy Only or Both. - To install the Windows 7 (64-bit) operating system in Legacy mode, select Legacy Only. - To install the Windows 7 (64-bit) operating system in UEFI mode, select UEFI Only. - 4.
-Press the F10 key to exit the ThinkPad Setup program. - 5.
-Insert the Windows 7 operating system installation DVD into the optical drive, and restart the computer. - 6.
-Restore the C:\SWT00LS directory that you backed up before installing the Windows 7 operating system. - 7.
-Install the device drivers.
-See "Installing device drivers" on page 115. - 8.
-Install the Windows 7 fix modules.
-You can find the Windows 7 fix modules in the C:\SWT00LS\0SFIXES\ directory.
-For more information, go to the Microsoft Knowledge Base home page at: http://support.microsoft.com/ - Install the registry patches, for example the Enabling Wake on LAN from Standby for ENERGY STAR patch.
-To download and install the registry patches, go to the Lenovo Support Web site at: http://www.lenovo.com/support
+Then do one of the following: - To install the Windows 7 (32-bit) operating system, select Legacy Only or Both. - To install the Windows 7 (64-bit) operating system in Legacy mode, select Legacy Only. - To install the Windows 7 (64-bit) operating system in UEFI mode, select UEFI Only.